How Do I Calculate… Cost per Call?

 New Technology Might Increase CPC

-Longer Calls May Cost More Proportionally
+Longer Calls May Skew Costs

 The argument for this is that productivity is measured by how many customer queries are resolved in total, so solving five calls is five times more productive than solving one.
 Longer calls also contribute to longer queue times.

-This covers a lot of variability between businesses, which also place very different values on calls of varying lengths.
 The average two-minute call is likely to be low value, like a password renewal.
 The average long call is likely to be high value, like a service renewal.

 Inbound calls follow a Poisson distribution (see above), meaning that while calls above and below AHT represent equal volume, there are more separate short calls.